 Assuming no other modifiers, you will have a 1600 or so armor shield for use with Shield Crush.
 This is very close to Lioneye's Remorse for a very low cost.

 Other options to consider for endgame shield crafting:

 I would recommend using only Dense Fossils in order to get the mods you want.
 As a bare minimum, you want at least T1 flat and % increased armor.
 The armor/life or armor/block recovery are bonuses. armor/block recovery is better than armor/life.
 It is most ideal to also get crafted attack speed or double damage as a crafted on suffix if possible.

 Priority - Prismatic Eclipse with G G B sockets

 Budget - Stat Stick Weapon (Resistances, attributes, and on-hit effects)

 Endgame - Corrupted Prismatic Eclipse with G G G sockets and Resolute Technique

 Explanation: Prismatic Eclipse gives us global attack speed per green socket, and mana leech on hit per blue socket.
 Since we only care about our Shield, this is the best, cheapest option for us to help pad Shield Crush damage.
-These drop heavily in price after the first day or two, so it should be very easy to find one in trade.
+These are almost always 1-2c even on day 1.
+Very easy to trade for.